Skip to main content

 Body metrics

-Body metrics record point-in-time measurements of your body: weight, height, body fat percentage, and muscle mass.
-Each record is a snapshot of a moment in time.
+Body metrics record specific measurements of your body: weight, height, body fat percentage, and muscle mass.
+Each entry is a snapshot of a moment in time.

-With weight and height, Clatri automatically calculates your BMI (body mass index) and color-codes it: green (normal), yellow (overweight), red (obese).
-The dashboard shows your most recent weight, the trend (going up, going down, or stable), the change in kilos, and a mini line chart with your recent history.
+With weight and height, Clatri automatically calculates your BMI (body mass index) and classifies it with color: green (normal), yellow (overweight), red (obesity).
+The dashboard shows your most recent weight, the trend (up, down, or stable), the change in kilos, and a small line chart with your recent history.

 Metrics also support detailed measurements (chest, waist, hip) and progress photos.
-Useful if you're following a fitness program or diet and want to see changes over time.
+Useful if you follow a fitness program or a diet and want to see changes over time.

 Menstrual cycle